Khin Shwe

-Khin Shwe (ခင်ရွှေ; born 21 January 1952) Burmese business tycoon and politician who served as a Member of parliament in the House of Nationalities for Yangon Region № 9 constituency from 2011 to 2016.
+H.E.
+Dr. Khin Shwe (ခင်ရွှေ; born 21 January 1952) Burmese business tycoon who developed the company from a SME Construction company into one of the leading local property company and positioned Zaykabar Company Limited as holding company for many of its subsidiaries which involves Property Development, Hotel & Tourism, Banking & Investment, Industrial, Road Development, Trading, Media and Technology sectors.
+He served as a Member of parliament in the House of Nationalities for Yangon Region № 9 constituency from 2011 to 2016 and was later expelled from the USDP as he was close to Aung San Suu Kyi.
 He is the chairman of Zaykabar Construction, one of the country's largest construction companies.
 He also serves as chairman for the National Development Group of Companies, Myanmar Tourism Board and the Myanmar Construction Entrepreneurs Association.

 Early life and education

 Khin Shwe was born in Moulmein (now Mawlamyaing), Burma to ethnic Mon-Burmese parents, Saw Nyunt and Daw Daung.
 He attended a technical high school in Maymyo and worked for the Burmese government until 1988, as a construction and survey engineer.
 Khin Shwe claims to hold two honorary doctorate degrees in business administration.
 However, both are from unaccredited for-profit diploma mills, Washington University and Cal Southern University.

 Business holding

 In 1988, he established Padamya Company with Htein Win and 2 other partners.
 In 1990, he formed his own construction company, Zaykabar Company, one of the country's largest construction companies.
 Later, he became chairman of the National Development Group of Companies, Myanmar Tourism Board and the Myanmar Construction Entrepreneurs Association.